 About 3 hours into the flight, I officially passed 1,000,000 miles flown according to my personal flight log.
 A suite in the air isn’t a bad place to spend it.

 WiFi was available and pretty fast, though there were areas where it wasn’t available.
 I forgot to check the price because I used a Business Platinum Amex GoGo pass that made it free.

-The bed is comfortable and I slept generally okay, but the lack of noise-dampening earbuds hindered that.
+The bed is comfortable and I slept generally okay, but the lack of noise-dampening earbuds hindered that, and my Airpods were being serviced by AppleCare at the time.
 I have wired noise-cancelling headphones (Bose QC15) and that helped a bit.
 However, the main cause of my frequent awakening wasn’t sound, but vibration.
 Both flight attendants and passengers seemed to have heavy feet with frequent walks up and down the aisle.
 Every time someone passed by my seat, it shook the door, the console, and my seat.
 We both had issues with this.